Scal-Human/DotNet.MSBuild.Issue.13566/ReadMe.md

 Because of unrelated properties/items, all of a sudden the project does not compile anymore.

-The bug is to set `EnableDefaultCompileItems` to `false` without informing the user resulting in an empty `Compile` item.
+The bug is to have an empty `Compile` item group without informing the user that it will not be populated.

 ## Reproduce the error